Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 Rust is supported on [godbolt](https://godbolt.org/).
 You can also try your code in the [rust playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021)

+Most things here are google-able.
+In fact, the idea is for you to lookup whatever you need while doing the questions.
+The layout of parts etc is loosely based on a course from udemy.

+You can also use this collection of questions after taking the course as a way to test whatever you learned.
+There are also a handful of other courses both on udemy and outside of it.
+I have yet to check whatever content on rust is available on YouTube.

+People learn differently ofc.

 ## Part 1
 This part is meant for whoever is doing this quiz to familiarize with the Rust syntax.
 #### Question 1